cmd05/kinect-fedora-linux/README.md

 ### Getting the Source Code

-Download the demo application source code from [here](http://www.kdab.com/wp-content/uploads/stories/QtKinectExample.tar.gz) to our `~/KinectLibs` folder which we used in the last guide.
+Download the demo application source code from [here](http://www.kdab.com/wp-content/uploads/stories/QtKinectExample.tar.gz) to our `~/KinectLibs` folder which we used during our installation.
 Extract the `.tar.gz` file to the same folder.

 Now go to the extracted folder: